Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseDnsPrivateZone.md

 ocidelegated.ocidnsfwdvn.oraclevcn.com
 ```

-Gets a list of the DNS Private Zones by location
+Gets a list of the DNS Private Zones by location.
+For more information, execute `Get-Help Get-AzOracleDatabaseDnsPrivateZone`